TeknooSoftware/states/docs/api/files/DI/ContainerInterface.php.txt

 interface ContainerInterface
 {
     /**
-     * To support object cloning : All registry must be cloning, but not theirs values */ public function __clone();
+     * To support the object cloning : All registries must be cloning, but not their values */ public function __clone();